 40 CFR 257.84(b)(2)(iv) requires the annual inspection report to include a summary of changes that may have affected the stability or operation of the facility since the previous annual inspection.
-Our review of the weekly inspection forms completed between December 18, 2019, and November 25, 2020, indicates that changes affecting the stability or operation of the facility have not been identified during the weekly inspections.
-The weekly inspection forms indicate that minor issues, such as erosion rills and surface cracking, are being addressed proactively.
-Indications of changes that affect stability or operation of the facility were not identified during Golder's visual observations on December 3, 2020 (refer to Section 3.0).
+Our review of the weekly inspection forms completed between December 9, 2020, and November 24, 2021, indicates that changes affecting the stability or operation of the facility have not been identified during the weekly inspections.
+The weekly inspection forms indicate that minor issues, such as erosion rills, are being addressed proactively.
+Indications of changes that affect stability or operation of the facility were not identified during Golder's visual observation on October 28, 2021 (refer to Section 3.0).